xenharmonic-devs/scale-workshop/README.md

 ## Changelog

+### 2.0.1
+* Feature: The synth can now be played while manipulating slider, radio or checkbox inputs
+* Bug fix: Scala import wouldn't read plain numbers and didn't ignore line comments
+* Bug fix: Using a piano-style layout in all-white/all-black could crash the app
+* Bug fix: Tuning table rows were highlighting inconsistently
+* Bug fix: Virtual keys got stuck when a click was released outside the virtual keyboard

 ### 2.0.0
 * Project update: Application rewritten from the ground up.
 Scale Workshop is now powered by Vue.
 * Feature: Equal temperament now supports subsets when generating scales